CrimsonRAT virus removal guide

-CrimsonRAT is a remote access tool (RAT) developed in using Java programming language.
-It is worth noting that CrimsonRAT is categorized as a malware and it is not a legitimate application.
-Cyber criminals use this to control infiltrated computers and perform various malicious tasks.
-It is known that crooks spread CrimsonRAT by using various email spam campaigns that contain malicious Microsoft Office documents.
+CrimsonRAT is remote access tool (RAT) developed using the Java programming language.
+Note that CrimsonRAT is categorized as malware and is not a legitimate application.
+Cyber criminals use this RAT to control infiltrated computers and perform various malicious tasks.
+Criminals proliferate CrimsonRAT using spam email campaigns that contain malicious Microsoft Office documents.
 You can read more about this distribution method in this article.

 This tool allows cyber criminals to modify and delete files stored on the hijacked computer.
-What's more important, however, is that crooks use CrimsonRAT to inject additional malware into the system.
-In other words, CrimsonRAT is used as a backdoor.
-In most cases, remote access tools are designed to proliferate various ransomware and data-stealing trojans.
-Ransomware-type infections are designed to compromise stored data (typically, by encrypting) and demand for ransoms in exchange for the recovery.
-Data stealers are designed to record various personal information (saved logins/passwords, keystrokes, web browsing activity, etc.) Recorded data is later misused in order to generate.
-RATs like CrimsonRAT might also be used to distribute adware and browser hijackers.
-These are applications designed to cause unwanted redirects, gather personal information, and display intrusive advertisements.
-In summary, presence of a tool like CrimsonRAT might eventually lead to permanent data loss, serious privacy issues (identity theft, financial losses, etc.), decrease in web browsing experience, and and a variety of other problems.
-We highly recommend to eliminate CrimsonRAT remote access tool as soon as possible.
+Furthermore, criminals use CrimsonRAT to inject additional malware into the system.
+In this way, it is used as a 'backdoor'.
+In most cases, remote access tools are designed to proliferate ransomware and data-stealing trojans.
+Ransomware-type infections compromise stored data (typically, by encryption) and demand ransom payments in exchange for recovery of files.
+Data stealers record personal information (saved logins/passwords, keystrokes, browsing activity, etc.).
+Recorded data is later misused to generate revenue.
+RATs such as CrimsonRAT can also be used to distribute adware and browser hijackers.
+These applications are designed to cause unwanted redirects, gather personal information, and display intrusive advertisements.
+Therefore, the presence of a tool such as CrimsonRAT can eventually lead to permanent data loss, serious privacy issues (identity theft, financial losses, etc.), a diminished browsing experience, and a variety of other problems.
+We strongly recommend that you eliminate the CrimsonRAT remote access tool as soon as possible.

 CrimsonRAT shares similarities with dozens of other malicious remote access tools, such as Brushaloader, ExileRat, and Nymeria.
-Although the cyber criminals/developers are different, all of these threats have the exact same purpose - to damage the hijacked system and/or steal various data/information.
-For this reason, elimination of malware like CrimsonRAT is paramount.
+Although the cyber criminals/developers are different, all of these threats have the same purpose: to damage the hijacked system and steal information.
+Therefore, elimination of malware such as CrimsonRAT is paramount.

 How did CrimsonRAT infiltrate my computer?

-As mentioned above, CrimsonRAT is often distributed using email spam campaigns.
-Developers send hundreds of thousands of deceptive emails that contain messages encouraging to open attached MS Office documents.
-Once opened, these files ask victims to enable macro commands.
-However, by doing so users grant documents a permission to execute commands that download and run CrimsonRAT.
-It is worth mentioning that CrimsonRAT's installer is usually named "securetyscan.exe".
-This is being done to create the impression of legitimacy and trick users into installation (once the installer is executed the User Account Control pop-up appears asking users for a permission to continue).
-The process (in Windows Task Manager) of CrimsonRAT's sample we analyzed was named "dtiardhues (32 bit)".
-However, the name of process can be different - cyber criminals typically use strings of random letters or names of legitimate system processes as a disguise.
-Such remote access tools may also be distributed using other trojans (chain infections), fake software update tools, and software cracks.
+CrimsonRAT is often distributed using spam email campaigns.
+Developers send hundreds of thousands of deceptive emails that contain messages encouraging users to open attached MS Office documents.
+Once opened, these files ask victims to enable macro commands, however, by doing so, they grant documents permission to execute commands that download and run CrimsonRAT.
+The CrimsonRAT installer is usually called "securetyscan.exe".
+This is an attempt to give the impression of legitimacy and trick users to install (once the installer is executed, the User Account Control pop-up appears requesting permission to continue).
+The process (in Windows Task Manager) of the CrimsonRAT sample we studied was called "dtiardhues (32 bit)", however, the name of this process might differ - cyber criminals typically use strings of random characters, or names of legitimate system processes, as a disguise.
+These remote access tools might also be distributed using other trojans (chain infections), fake software update tools, and software cracks.

 How to avoid installation of malware?

-In order to prevent such computer infections users must be very cautious when browsing the Internet and downloading/installing/updating software.
-Always be sure to carefully analyze every single email attachment received. if the received link/file is irrelevant and/or the sender is suspicious/unrecognizable, then certainly do not open anything.
-Moreover, be sure to download apps only from official sources, using direct download links.
-Third party downloaders/installers often include rogue apps, which is why such tools should never be used.
-It is very important to keep installed applications and operating system up-to-date.
-However, this should be achieved only through implemented functions or tools provided by the official developer.
-We recommend to never use any software cracking tools because of two reasons: 1) the risk of infections is extremely high, and; 2) software piracy is considered a cyber crime.
-Lastly, always have a reputable anti-virus/anti-spyware suite installed and running,, because these tools will help you to detect and eliminate malware before the system is harmed.
+To prevent these computer infections, be very cautious when browsing the internet and downloading, installing, and updating software.
+Carefully analyze each email attachment received.
+If the link or file is irrelevant, or the sender is suspicious/unrecognizable, certainly do not open anything.
+Furthermore, download apps from official sources only, using direct download links.
+Third party downloaders/installers often include rogue apps, and thus these tools should never be used.
+Keep installed applications and operating systems up-to-date, however, this should be achieved only through implemented functions or tools provided by the official developer.
+Never use software cracking tools, since the risk of infection is extremely high and software piracy is considered a cyber crime.
+Lastly, have a reputable anti-virus/anti-spyware suite installed and running.
+These tools can help to detect and eliminate malware before the system is harmed.
 The key to computer safety is caution.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-As mentioned above, cyber criminals spread trojans (such as CrimsonRAT) using MS Office documents with macros.
-Here's an example of such malicious docs:
+As mentioned above, cyber criminals proliferate trojans (such as CrimsonRAT) using MS Office documents with macros.
+Here is an example of a malicious document: